bestdev111/help/javascript/README.md

   .catch(console.error('Something went wrong'))
 ```

 Resolving in multiple promises using `Promise.all`.
-In the blow example, all the promises must complete before being returned as an array of results.
+In the below example, all the promises must complete before being returned as an array of results.
 So in this case, even though promise1 completes in 1 second, the output will resolve in 3 seconds because of promise2.
 Thank.

 ```
 promise1 = new Promise((resolve, reject) => {